metadatacenter/cedar-docker-build/README.md

     ./bin/build-all-images <CEDAR_DOCKER_BUILD_HOME> <IMAGE_VERSION>

-The `CEDAR_DOCKER_BUILD_HOME` argument should point to download directory for this repo.
+The `CEDAR_DOCKER_BUILD_HOME` argument should point to the download directory for this Git repository.
-The `IMAGE_VERSION` argument specified the version of the generated Docker image.
+The `IMAGE_VERSION` argument specifies the version of the generated Docker image.

 ### Releasing Images